Hendryshi/ArchiveBlog/source/_posts/2020/05/SQL-Server-Study-GROUPBY.md

 ---
 title: Some tips when using GROUP BY in SQL Server
 toc: true
+thumbnail: /2020/05/12/SQL-Server-Study-GROUPBY/cover.png

 tags:
-  - SQL
+  - SQL Server
 categories:
-  - Develop
   - SQL

 date: 2020-05-12 22:05:07
 update: 2020-05-12 22:05:07
 ---

-Present some tips when using the GROUP BY to generate a report in SQL server.

 ## Using ROLLUP